-Next head to the API keys section and make a note of your Application ID and Admin API Key, we will need these next.
+Next head to the API keys section and make a note of your Application ID and Admin API Key, we need these next.

 Configure your environment variables

-You will want to create an .env inside the directory
+Create an .env file inside the directory

 MOLTIN_WEBHOOK_SECRET can be anything you want.